 Hit the beaches.
 It’s best to come in the morning, before the clubbers awake from the excesses of the night and pack them out.
-On the busier beaches you’ll find everything from banana boats and pedaloes to paragliding, plus lots of restaurants and cafés.
-Sometimes the best moments of family holidays are those spent idling time away at a café table admiring the view and eating ice cream.
+On the busier beaches you’ll find everything from banana boats, pedaloes and SUP paddleboarding to paragliding and scuba-diving, plus lots of restaurants and cafés.
+Sometimes the best moments with kids are those spent idling time away at a café table admiring the view and eating ice cream.

 Look around the Can Marca Caves, a maze of caverns more than 100,000 years old, once used to smuggle illicit goods